 This industry, like many others, is vulnerable to criminal behavior.
 But it is highly internationalized, complex and can be very profitable.
 We do not look on the participants solely as fishermen – we see them primarily as businessmen.

-Inter agency – and international cooperation is crucial.
-NA-FIG seek to have “a whole of governmental approach”
+Inter-agency and international cooperation is crucial.
+NA-FIG seeks to have “a whole of governmental approach”.

-Different relevant authorities has different responsibility.
+Different relevant authorities have different responsibilities.
 By following fish “from hook to plate” we need to focus on every step in the Value Chain, and share information to understand the whole picture.

 The Value Chain can also be used as a tool to build joint knowledge on: